-This is a grant program that is federally funded through the U.S. Department of Energy and U.S. Department of Health and Human Services.
-The program prioritizes services to the elderly, people with disabilities, high energy consumers, households with high energy burden, and households with young children.
+This is a free grant program to those who are eligible and is federally funded through the U.S. Department of Energy and U.S. Department of Health and Human Services.

-- A home energy audit will be done to determine which energy saving measures are appropriate, emphasizing the most cost-effective measures and those which are essential for the health and safety of the occupants.
+A Home Weatherization Audit determines how to potentially save energy plus maintain the health and safety of the occupants home.
 Diagnostic equipment, such as blower door, infrared camera, and manometer, are used to detect air infiltration, duct leaks, and pressure imbalances in the home.
-Potential improvements include: